 - You have an increased tolerance to alcohol and drugs

 It's not always easy to tell when you have a drinking problem, particularly as binge drinking is a pretty common activity in Australia.
 You might not always notice when a couple of drinks has turned into too many.

-The fact that you’re thinking about whether you have a problem is a good start and we can give you some ways of working out what to do next.
+The fact that you’re thinking about whether you have a problem is a good start and there are some signs of alcohol dependence that you can look out for:

 - Worrying about when you’ll be able to have your next drink

-- relationships with friends or family are being effected by your drinking
+- Relationships with friends or family are being affected by your drinking